nf-core/test-datasets/README.md

 ### `samplesheet.csv`

 Sample information sheet required to test the pipeline containing sample information and links to FastQ files stored in this repository.

+### `samplesheet_test_sispa.csv`

+Sample information sheet required to test the pipeline containing sample information and links to FastQ files stored in this repository.
 This sample sheet corresponds to Illumina SISPA data.

+### `samplesheet_test_amplicons.csv`

+Sample information sheet required to test the pipeline containing sample information and links to FastQ files stored in this repository.
+This sample sheet corresponds to Illumina Amplicons data.

 ### `reference/`